 - General operating costs such as employee salaries, rent, taxes, insurance, etc.

-For each prescription fill, you pay a co-pay which is $5.00 plus the dispensing fee for the lowest priced alternative (typically a generic) drug covered under the managed drug formulary.
+For each prescription fill, you pay the dispensing fee for the lowest priced alternative (typically a generic) drug covered under the managed drug formulary.

 Tip: Speak to your physician about prescribing a 90 day supply of maintenance medications.
 You may be able to save on some of your out-of pocket expenses.